tmspzz/Rome/README.md

 ### Setting up endpoint override for Minio

-To you `.aws/config` in the profile you wish to use add the an `endpoint` key like so
+To your `.aws/config` in the profile section you wish to use, add an `endpoint` key like so

 ```
 [default]